HaoWeiHe/Sentiment-Classification/README.md

 ```
 ### 2.1 & 2.2
 Using word representaion as features.
-The perfomance do not better than tf-idf, that because we use average vector to compute sentence vector.
+The perfomance was not better than tf-idf, that because we use average vector to compute sentence vector.
 By this approach, word representation lose strucutre information.
 From this point of view, Tf-idf provided more inform than word representation did.

 ```
 MODEL: LinearSVC(C=20, class_weight={1: 2}, dual=True, fit_intercept=True,